khalidmomar/Lending-Club-Case-Study-Khalid-Omar/README.md

 ## Business Objectives

-1.Identifying risky loan applicants (defaulters) which will not repay the loan, then such loans can be reduced thereby cutting down the amount of credit loss to the company.
-Identification of such applicants using EDA is the aim of this case study.
+1.Our aim of this case study is identifying risky loan applicants (defaulters) which will not repay the loan, then such loans can be reduced thereby cutting down the amount of risky loan applicants which represent a chance of loss to the company using explaratory data analysis.

-2.After idnetifying those variables the company will understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+2.After idnetifying those variables the we will inform the company with the findings of analysis and understand the driving factors significant variables behind loan default.

-3.Then the company will be able to utilise this knowledge for its portfolio and risk assessment.
+3.Then the company will be able to utilise this knowledge for its portfolio and credit risk assessment.

 ## Features used to make an effecient credit risk analysis: to be able to identify the significant features of a defualter to build the analysis upon:
 -The “5 Cs of Credit” are as follows: